 Morristown is a unique NJ hub as a charming colonial town with a broad range of contemporary businesses.
 Everything from Wholefoods and Lowes, Hyatt and Westin hotels, plenty of good restaurants, boutique offerings, open green spaces to explore, and historic sites to immerse yourself in.
 There are gorgeous stores such as 23 South Boutique a one-stop-shop in the heart of downtown Morristown that carries a variety of unique gifts, accessories, and sweets!

 Amanti Vino is a well-designed wine, beer, and specialty spirits shop, specializing in small production wines, craft beer, and artisan spirits from around the world at all price points.
-Enjou Morristown offers fine and custom chocolates.
+Enjou Chocolat offers fine and custom chocolates.

 Grow it Green Morristown has an urban farm and a farmer’s market that continues through winter.